hamishgibbs/ghana_cdr_aggregation/README.md

 #### Usage

-R and Python scripts for conducting this analysis are located in the `src` directory.
+R scripts for conducting this analysis are located in the `src` directory.

 The data dependencies of each script, and the flow of data between scripts is available in the `Makefile`.